saadelboukhali/Hotel-Revenue-Project/README.md

 # Hotel Data Analyst Portfolio Project

 ## Introduction
 Welcome to the Hotel Data Analyst Portfolio Project.
-In this project, we'll develop a data analyst portfolio using hotel data sourced from a database created by uploading Excel sheets.
+In this project, we'll develop a data analytics project using hotel data sourced from a database created by uploading Excel sheets.
 We will connect this database to Power BI to answer business questions and create a visual product.

 ## Project Requirements
 Our goal is to analyze and visualize hotel booking data.
 Here are the requirements from our stakeholders: